-Personal Bankruptcy Trustees are all licensed by the Canadian Government following a stringent period of study and examination.
-They are also the only professionals licensed by the Government to assist you with proposals to your creditors and with bankruptcy filings.
+Personal Bankruptcy Trustees are licensed by the Canadian Government following a stringent period of study and examination.
+They are the only professionals licensed by the Government to assist you with proposals to your creditors and with bankruptcy filings.

 Bankruptcy Trustee Qualifications

 Trustees are required to go through extensive training in order to become licensed.

 This consists of:

 - University degree and a three-year bankruptcy and bankruptcy law course before they can be licensed